The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 Berlin boasts some of the most exciting nightlife and shopping in Europe, as well as famous attractions like the Berlin Wall, the Victory Column and Museuminsel.
 Most buses from Amsterdam to Berlin arrive at the city's main bus station or Zentraler Omnibusbahnhof (ZOB).
 The station is just a 5 minute walk from the Theodor-Heuss-Platz and Kaiserdamm U-Bahn stations or Messe Nord/ICC on the S-Bahn and travellers can simply follow the signposts.
 Local buses cover all districts and include the X34, X49, 104, 139, 149, 218 and 349 day services and N4 and M49 night buses.
 Some bus services from Amsterdam terminate at Berlin Zoologischer Garten, which is on the famous 100 tourist bus route through the city centre.

-Travel by coach between Amsterdam, Netherlands and Berlin, Germany is: Partially open.
+Travel by coach between Amsterdam, Netherlands and Berlin, Germany is: Fully open.

 International entry is allowed for: Entry is fully open for citizens and permanent residents of Netherlands